 - Add around 3 cups of maisflour and mix all very well into a well-bound texture

 - Let the mix stand for about 30 minutes

-- Fill a pot with peanut oil so it comes up around 2 inch from the bottom on the fire.
+- Fill a pot with peanut oil so it comes up around 2 inches from the bottom of the fire.

 - When the oil is hot enough you can use a big spoon to make round scoops from the mix and fry these scoops on both sides until they turn golden brown.